 Analyzing and classifying living things.
-Reflecting on wild animals' place in the living world.
+Reflecting on wild animals' place in the living

 Respect for living beings around us.
 Responsibility for the use of space.
 Large animals inhabit the forests and plains of Canada.
 Among them are the coyote, the black bear and the lynx.
 Understanding these three carnivores is essential to protect them.
 In this workshop, students learn about the importance of these animals for biodiversity, as well as the notion of territory and cohabitation.
 This is achieved through a short interactive presentation, an activity about the animals' diet, creative and sensory games.

 From larva to butterfly

 45 TO 60 MIN / K TO 5

 SEASONAL WORKSHOP: APRIL, MAY, JUNE FEW QUANTITIES LEFT!

-Exchanging observations and ideas about insects.
+Exchanging observations and ideas about

 Curiosity about nature, its beauty and ecological services.

 Personal and collective responsibility for protecting living things.

-Butterflies are wonderful insects that dazzle us as much as they serve us.
+For millenials, the Indigenous People of Canada have observed that, in nature, certain plants live better together than apart.
+In this workshop, we take a look at the 3 sisters; corn. sauash and beans.
+After an instructive story. students illustrate the notion of interconnections in nature through a creative activity.
+They also have the chance to put their new knowledge into practice by planting seeds Butterflies are wonderful insects that dazzle us as much as they serve us.
 Students will learn all about the stages of the butterfly's life cycle and its essential role in biodiversity.
 The workshop is punctuated by a visual presentation and dynamic activities (dance or interactive quiz).
 Not to mention an unforgettable butterfly-rearing experience!
 The butterflies are then released back into the wild.

-Exchanging observations and ideas on the

-environment, the plant world and plant

-Let's grow the 3 sisters

-60 MIN / 3 TO 5
+Let's grow the 3 sisters 60 MIN / 3 TO 5 EQUIPMENT PROVIDED!

-EQUIPMENT PROVIDED!